There are four essential components of a standards-based teaching, learning, assessment, and reporting system:

-- Standards-based Curriculum – the teaching plan to ensure that Instruction targets the content standards.
+- Standards-based curriculum – the teaching plan to ensure that the instruction targets the content standards

 Academic Proficiency Scale